maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 - After reset mode is "dot replacement enabled".
   All `.` characters will be replaced by switching on the decimal point of the 7-segment unit.
-  Note that all writes start with a cleared display (`\f`).
-- So the dots in `2.7` and `.E.F.G.H.` get replaced (except the dot at the beginning of `.E.F.G.H.` - there is no previous character).
+- The dots in `2.7` and `.E.F.G.H.` get replaced (except the dot at the beginning of `.E.F.G.H.` - there is no previous character).
 - Next the mode changes to "dot replacement disabled" with command `0x0E`.
   All `.` characters will be rendered in their own 7-segment unit.
-- The dots in `2.7` and `.E.F.G.H.` do not replaced.
+- The dots in `2.7` and `.E.F.G.H.` are not replaced.
 This makes `2.7` three units long.
-  It makes `.E.F.G.H.I.` nine units long, so that scrolls (after reset character mode is active).
+  It makes `.E.F.G.H.I.` nine units long, so that scrolls (after reset, character mode is active).
-- The `0x0F` enabled dot replacement, so the `2.7` comes out with the decimal point.
+- The `0x0F` enables dot replacement again, so the final `2.7` comes out with the decimal point again.